Financial Modelling Field

 The application fee is required to have your application reviewed by the Graduate Affairs Committee (GAC)

 Prior to program entry, students are expected to have significant knowledge of Linear Algebra, Calculus, Ordinary Differential Equations, Intermediate Probability, and Mathematical Statistics.

 An average grade of 82% on the last twenty (20) one term courses taken is normally required for admission to the program.
 Because of the competitive nature of the program, the actual minimum entering average may be higher.
 Higher grades on mathematical and statistical courses will increase an applicant's chances of acceptance into this program.

-During the summer term, students will complete a research project under the direction of a supervisor; typically the supervisor is a regular faculty members in the Department of Statistical and Actuarial Sciences.
+During the summer term, students will complete a research project under the direction of a supervisor; typically, the supervisor is a regular faculty member in the Department of Statistical and Actuarial Sciences.
 Research will be conducted by the student on a topic of current interest in financial modelling.
-The student will submit a written report and give either a 15 minute oral presenation or a poster presentation.
+The student will submit a written report and give either a 15-minute oral presentation or a poster presentation.

 Prospective students wishing to receive credit for previously completed courses must request permission with their initial application to the program.
 In such cases, students will normally replace such courses with graduate courses in statistics, actuarial science, or financial modelling.
 On occasion, a student may request permission to take graduate courses outside the Department.